allthingstalk/arduino-sdk/readme.md

 #### Linkit One

+* `counter.ino`
+* `gps.ino`

 Please take note of the following

 > In the **ATT_IOT.h** file, comment the following line `// #include <EthernetClient.h>`

-> Newer versions of the Arduino IDE may also conflict with the Linkit One.
+> Newer versions of the Arduino IDE may conflict with the Linkit One.
 [Arduino IDE version 1.6.5](https://www.arduino.cc/en/Main/OldSoftwareReleases#previous) is tested and will work with the examples below.

-* `counter.ino`
-* `gps.ino`